Government of Canada / Gouvernement du Canada

 Marginal note:Salaries of joint appointees

-• (1) Subject to section 12, the salary and other terms and conditions of the appointment of the Chairperson of the Board or any other member or alternate member appointed by both governments, including the effective date of the appointment, shall be fixed by an order of the Federal Government and an order of the Provincial Government after agreement has been reached by both governments on the salary and other terms and conditions.
+• (1) Subject to section 12, the salary and other terms and conditions of the appointment of the Chairperson of the Regulator or any other member or alternate member appointed by both governments, including the effective date of the appointment, shall be fixed by an order of the Federal Government and an order of the Provincial Government after agreement has been reached by both governments on the salary and other terms and conditions.

 • Marginal note:Salaries of separate appointees